-The gut microbiota plays an important role in our health.
+The gut microbiota plays an important role in your health.
 It's considered by many an"essential organ", and we wouldn't be able to survive without it.

 The Gut Microbiota Acts as a Defense Barrier

 The intestinal barrier is our first defense against pathogens (study).
-The gut microbiota is, thus, the army ready to attack and stop any pathogen willing to infect us.
+The gut microbiota is the army ready to attack and stop any pathogen willing to infect us.

-In other words, what wasn't able to pass through the intesinal barrier now is.
-This means a higher risk of microbial infection, and increased inflammation to fight the pathogens entering our system.
+What wasn't able to pass through the intesinal barrier now is.
+This means a higher risk of microbial infection, and increased inflammation state.

 The Gut Microbiota Modulates the Inmune System

-The microbiota plays a big role on the induction, training and function of the host immune system (study).
-There's a direct connection between the inmune system of the host and the gut microbiota.
+The microbiota plays a big role on the induction, training and function of your immune system (study).

-The gut microbiota trains our inmune system.
-By identifying the gut microbiota at a molecular level, our inmune system is able to distinguish between "own" and "foreign" microorganism.
+The gut microbiota trains your inmune system.
+By identifying the gut microbiota at a molecular level, your inmune system is able to distinguish between "own" and "foreign" microorganism.

 The presence of pathogens and production of their metabolites active the inmune system.
 By means of T-cells, Dendritic cells, or macrophages, the cascade of inmune response is triggered.